-The Company has in place a 2010 Equity Incentive Plan and a 2008 Equity Incentive Plan.
-The Company also has in place a 2021 Equity Incentive Plan, subject to shareholder approval at its next shareholder meeting.
+The Company has in place a 2010 Equity Incentive Plan, 2008 Equity Incentive Plan and 2021 Equity Incentive Plan.
 In general, these plans provide for stock-based compensation in the form of (i) Non-statutory Stock Options; (ii) Restricted Stock Awards; and (iii) Stock Appreciation Rights to the Company's employees, directors and non-employees.
 The plans also provide for limits on the aggregate number of shares that may be granted, the term of grants and the strike price of option awards.